- As low as $385/Night

 About the Area

 Located in Charleston, this vacation home is in the city center and on the waterfront.
-Charleston City Market is worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit South Carolina Aquarium and Patriots Point.
-Consider Historic Rice Mill for a night out or H.L.
-Hunley Submarine if you're traveling with kids.
+The area's natural beauty can be seen at Waterfront Park and Isle of Palms Beach, while South Carolina Aquarium and USS Yorktown are popular area attractions.
+Traveling with kids?
+Make time for Patriots Point, or check out an event or a game at North Charleston Coliseum and Performing Arts Center.
 Windsurfing, motor boating, and sailing offer great chances to get out on the surrounding water, or you can seek out an adventure with ecotours nearby.

 Special Instructions